Sadie Holloway is a workshop facilitator who teaches interpersonal communication skills to help people strengthen their relationships.

 Healthy relationship habits can help couples build the strong physical and emotional bonds that keep them together.
 Of course, no relationship is perfect, and there will be days when some of these habits of happily married couples are harder to follow through on than others.
 But by simply being aware of the things that make a relationship strong, happy, and healthy, your relationship has a better chance of surviving the ups and downs of married life.

-People in healthy relationships make an effort to keep their sleeping habits in synch.
 Happy couples go to bed at the same time as often as possible.
 Why does this help make a relationship strong?
 It increases the number of intimate connections you have with your lover each day.
-You could be in the mood to make out, or, if you are feeling extra frisky, make love.
+You could be in the mood to make out or make love if you are feeling extra frisky.
 Even if you don’t connect sexually when you go to bed together, you can still cuddle.
-And of course, there’s pillow talk too, the sweet soft conversations that you have with your partner as you both drift off to sleep.
+And of course, there’s pillow talk, too, the sweet soft conversations that you have with your partner as you both drift off to sleep.
 If you like to read and your partner just wants to sleep when it’s time to hit the sack, he can still snuggle with you while you curl up with a good book under the sheets.
 Going to bed together should be part of your healthy relationship routine.
 There’s rarely anything on TV that’s worth more than time spent with your husband, is there?

 There are times, of course, when busy couples can’t always go to bed together—perhaps one person has unpredictable shifts at work or the other partner has to travel frequently—and they will have to make an effort to sustain healthy sleeping habits together as often as possible.
 A couple in a long-distance relationship could make a nightly phone call or good night love text part of their romantic routine too.

-Strong couples make an effort to find and nurture common interests.
 Spending quality time together doing things that you both love is a no-brainer when it comes to fostering a strong relationship.
-But that doesn’t mean that you have to only do stuff that you both love.
-Making a silent compromise to participate in an activity that your spouse loves, but you don’t, is one of the ways couples strengthen their emotional and intellectual bonds.
+But that doesn’t mean you have to only do stuff, you both love.
+Making a silent compromise to participate in an activity that your spouse loves but you don’t is one of the ways couples strengthen their emotional and intellectual bonds.

 © 2016 Sadie Holloway